indimail/indimail-virtualdomains/.github/README-indimail.md

 NOTE: You can exit with value 0 instead of calling <b>qmail-local</b> / <b>qmail-remote</b> to discard the mail completely (blackhole)

-## Using dot-qmail(5) or valias(1)
+## Using dot-qmail(5) and filterit(1)

-Both .qmail files and valias mechanism allows you to execute your own programs for local deliveries.
-See the man pages for dot-qmail(5) and valias(1) for more details.
+The .qmail files allows you to control local message deliveries.
+See the man pages for dot-qmail(5), qmail-command(8) for more details.
+You can have the following in a .qmail file.

 After manipulating the original raw email on stdin, you can pipe the out to the program maildirdeliver(1) for the final delivery.
 Assuming you write the program myscript to call maildirdeliver program, you can use the valias command to add the following alias

+## Using valias(1)

+The <b>valias</b> mechanism allows you to execute your own programs for local deliveries to your virtual domain.
+See the man pages for [valias(1)](https://github.com/mbhangui/indimail-mta/wiki/valias.1) for more details.
+After manipulating the original raw email on stdin, you can pipe the out to the program [maildirdeliver(1)](https://github.com/mbhangui/indimail-mta/wiki/maildirdeliver.1) for the final delivery to any Maildir of any virtual user.
+You can use the vuserinfo command to get the Maildir for any virtual user.

+Assuming you write the program myscript to call <b>maildirdeliver</b> program, you can use the <b>valias</b> command to add the following alias

 `$ valias -i "|/usr/local/bin/myfilter" testuser01@example.com`